team-wildfin/wildfin-mini/README.md

 ## 🧱 Step 5: Apply Sliding Window and Generate Labels

 Use sliding window settings to generate `(clip, label)` pairs.
+Note that the default setting is to only store labels, since labels can be directly paired with features extracted in the previous step.

 ```bash
 python scripts/slide_window.py